Sparklydust/CatLover/README.md

 - Supports iPhone on iOS 18 and above.
 - Uses MVVM architecture with SwiftUI for clean separation of UI and logic.
 - Displays a list of cat breeds with details on lifespan, origin, and temperament.
-- Breed search with dynamic filtering.
+- Dynamic breed search with filtering capabilities.
 - Caches images and data for offline accessibility using `NSCache`, `FileManager`, and `SwiftData`.

 ## Setup Instructions

 1. Clone the repository and open the project in Xcode on the main or develop branch.
 2. Obtain an API key from [TheCatAPI](https://thecatapi.com) and add it to Xcode as an environment variable:
+   - Sign up for a free account at TheCatAPI.
+   - Copy your API key from the dashboard.
 3. Add the key to the Info.plist:
    - Go to `CatLover/Configurations/Info.plist`.
    - Add your API key under the `CAT_API_KEY` key.
+   - The key should be added as a String type.
 4. Run the app on your simulator or device.

 ## Architecture